hybchow/diamond/README.md

 ## Conclusion

-Decision Tree algorithm was most robust and provided a test root mean squared error of 506.60 and R^2 of 0.98.
-The diamond price predicted by the model deviated from the actual price by only 289.73 dollars on average.
+Decision Tree was the most robust algorithm and provided a test root mean squared error of 506.60 and R^2 of 0.98.
+The price of each diamond predicted by the model deviated from the actual price by only 289.73 dollars on average.

-Random Forest algorithm was the second best and provided a test root mean squared error of 556.74 and R^2 of 0.97.
+Random Forest was the second best algorithm and provided a test root mean squared error of 556.74 and R^2 of 0.97.
 Feature importance analysis revealed 'carat' was by far the most importance feature for diamond price prediction.
 'Clarity' and 'color' were the second and third most important features respectively.

 <img src="DT_predictions.png" height="250" />
 Figure 1.
 The predicated price provided by the Decision Tree algorithm closely resembled the actual price.